tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
-> This preview adds support for the [normalizers](https://docs.microsoft.com/azure/search/add-normalizers-to-search-index) that can be used to produce case-insensitive sorting and filtering output.
+> Preview features for this API include [normalizers](https://docs.microsoft.com/azure/search/add-normalizers-to-search-index), used to produce case-insensitive sorting and filtering output.
+This preview feature is also supported in 2020-06-30-Preview.

 An [index](https://docs.microsoft.com/azure/search/search-what-is-an-index) specifies the index schema, including the fields collection (field names, data types, and attributes), but also additional constructs (suggesters, scoring profiles, and CORS configuration) that define other search behaviors.